artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 ### Cost Function

 The final step is to put both style and content cost together in a linear function to allow for simultaneous minimization of both.
 In the below function $\alpha$ and $\beta$ are hyperparameters that control the relative weighting between content and style.
-I am setting this to a 3 to 1 ratio in my cost function since are final goal is to create an image close to the style image.
+I am setting this to a 3 to 1 ratio in my cost function since our final goal is to create an image similar to the style image.

 $$J(G) = \alpha J_{content}(C,G) + \beta J_{style}(S,G)$$